Minions1128/net_tech_notes/vxlan/README.md

 ovs-vsctl add-port br0 vx1 -- set interface vx1 \
     type=vxlan options:remote_ip=172.31.0.1
 ```
 Then, you can ping VM1 and VM2 each other using 100.64.1.0/30.
+Using iperf or other testing tool to verify its connectivity.

-* [1] In order to distinguish between control plane and data plane, we create two planes.
+* [*] In order to distinguish between control plane and data plane, we create two planes.
 Actually, only one ovs-bridge is needed.
-* *If there is other futher applications need to use, change the MTU of each interface to 1450.
-The default value may be 1500.`echo "1450" > /sys/class/net/br0/mtu`
+* If there is other futher applications need to use, change the MTU of each interface to 1450.
+The default value may be 1500.
+Using command `echo "1450" > /sys/class/net/br0/mtu` to change it.

-Using iperf or other testing tool to verify its connectivity.
 ## 4. This documentation tells the methond to config vxlan using Open vSwitch in Docker.

 Here is a method that config ovs on 2 Docker host.